Madonna: The Business Behind The Music

 Madonna’s music career started with a very small deal with Warner Bros.
-Records in 1982: a $15,000 advance per single, with an option to pick up three singles and an additional $2,500 publishing advance to cover her songwriting.
+Records in 1982: a £11,000 advance per single, with an option to pick up three singles and an additional £1,900 publishing advance to cover her songwriting.
 That’s right, the Queen of Pop, then a dead-broke 22-year-old, didn’t even land a full record contract on her first go-around.
-Within a decade, she would sign a huge deal with a reported $60 million advance from Time Warner plus $5 million per album for her next seven records, a 20% royalty rate on album sales, a massive jump up from the industry standard — oh, and her own multimedia entertainment company, Maverick.
+Within a decade, she would sign a huge deal with a reported £45million advance from Time Warner plus £3.5 million per album for her next seven records, a 20% royalty rate on album sales, a massive jump up from the industry standard — oh, and her own multimedia entertainment company, Maverick.
 At the time, it was one of the biggest advances ever doled out — said to be “comparable in scale” with Michael Jackson’s 1991 Sony deal.

 Advertisement